-People who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition are strongly advised to "shield" themselves by staying at home as much as possible.
+People who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition have been advised to "shield" themselves by staying at home as much as possible.
 Government guidance on shielding for clinically extremely vulnerable people, includes a list of those included in this category.
-These people will be notified by the NHS that they are at very high risk and should shield themselves.
+These people will have been notified by the NHS that they are at very high risk.

-According to the guidance, people who live with someone who is in the clinically extremely vulnerable group should carefully follow guidance on social distancing.
-However, they are not required to take the shielding measures themselves.
+People who live with someone who is in the clinically extremely vulnerable group were advised to follow the guidance on social distancing carefully.
+However, they were not required to take the shielding measures themselves.